Mortgage underwriting: What it is, process, and more

 Title companies also provide insurance policies that back up their research.
 In many states, title companies issue a policy to the property owner and another to the lender.

-Like the appraisal fee, the cost of the title search and insurance is usually paid by the borrower.
 In most cases, these fees are included in your closing costs.

-5. Await the decision
+5. Wait for the decision

 All that's left to do now is wait for the underwriter's decision, which will be one of the following: